MoutonBinoclard/Super-Python-Calculator/README.md

 Oh and before I forget, this code is not meant to manage the settings and the commands in a private game.
 If you want to do so, I'll recommend you to check Suchy's [Private Game Helper](https://github.com/Suchy499/PrivateGameHelper-for-Super-Animal-Royale)

 ## Vidéo installation tutorial : OUT NOW !
 (Just click on the image below)
+### Since the release contains exe files now, just follow this tutorial if you're on mac or linux

 [![Watch the video](https://img.youtube.com/vi/1_p-Oum7Rek/maxresdefault.jpg)](https://www.youtube.com/watch?v=1_p-Oum7Rek)